Visiting Bendigo with kids is terrific, there are so many fun things to do in Bendigo plus great places to stay and to eat. Read on!

 Napier Street, Bendigo VIC 3550

-On the banks of picturesque Lake Weeroma, the Lake Weeroma Adventure Playscape is a terrific playground.
+On the banks of picturesque Lake Weeroona, the Lake Weeroona Adventure Playscape is a terrific playground.
 The park has all sort of facilities, from picnic spaces to a kid-friendly cafe.
 No wonder is very popular with the locals.

 The adventure play space consists of a central big timber fort structure.
 It is a bit aged but still it is in a fair condition.
 There is heaps of equipment: walkways, bridges, tunnels, steps, ladders, climbing walls, monkey bars, etc. So, it is perfect for letting your kids run wild after a long drive.
 Also, the playground has several swings.